cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-9-iot-network.md

 category: "Linux"
 brief: "In the ninght part of this series, it's time to make our network more secure restricting network access to IoT devices."
 image: "/assets/images/diy-linux-router/iot.webp"
-keywords : ["macmini","router", "linux", "nixos", "file", "iot", "nftables", "network" lang : "en" other-langs : [{"lang":"pt","article":"roteador-linux-parte-9-iot"}]
+keywords : ["macmini","router", "linux", "nixos", "file", "iot", "nftables", "network"] lang : "en" other-langs : [{"lang":"pt","article":"roteador-linux-parte-9-iot"}]
 ---

-This is the eighth part of a multi-part series describing how to build your own Linux router.
+This is the ninth part of a multi-part series describing how to build your own Linux router.

 - Part 1: [Initial Setup](/article/diy-linux-router-part-1-initial-setup)
 - Part 2: [Network and Internet](/article/diy-linux-router-part-2-network-and-internet)